tmonks/100-days-of-code/log.md

 Refactored my main App component on my #freeCodeCamp Drum Machine using React Hooks.
 Hit a couple snags but got it working in the end.
 In a good position to start building out the data model for all the drum pads tomorrow.
 This is my first project using Hooks, but liking them so far!

 ### Day 18: September 11, Wednesday
-Implemented data structure and state to track configuration and hit status for 9 drum pads on my Drum Machine app.
-Used Array.map() to render the drum pads from the configuration array.
-Getting close to having it fully functional.
-This is SO MUCH FUN!
+Implemented data structure and state to track all details of the drum pads, and render them using map() on my #freeCodeCamp Drum Machine app.
+It was tricky, but fun to figure out.
+I'm enjoying this project so much, it's really hard to stop working on it!